Unfortunately, there’s no such thing as a self cleaning turtle tank.

 - Turtle poops in the water.

-- Turtle poop and other organic matter release ammonia.
+- Turtle poop and other organic matter rot and release ammonia.

 - Beneficial bacteria grow and convert ammonia to nitrite.